Kariridraco

-Kariridraco is a genus of tapejarid pterosaur from the Early Cretaceous-aged Romualdo Formation, Brazil.
+Kariridraco is a genus of thalassodromid pterosaur from the Early Cretaceous-aged Romualdo Formation, Brazil.
 The genus contains a single species, Kariridraco dianae.

 Discovery and naming

 Local workers in Ceará at some unknown location collected a concretion containing the back of the skull of a pterosaur.
 To enhance its value, they glued the snout of another specimen to the front of the skull.
 Ultimately, they donated the find to the Museu de Paleontologia Plácido Cidade Nuvens.
 Before his death in 2016, Nuvens let other experts study the concretion.
 The falsification was then discovered.
 They concluded that the fossil represented a species new to science.
 There were no indications that the snout belonged to the same species.

 The new genus and species Kariridraco dianae was named and described in 2021, by Gabriela M. Cerqueira, Mateus A.C.
 Santos, Maikon F. Marks, Juliana Manso Sayão and Felipe Lima Pinheiro, based on the holotype MPSC R 1056, a fairly complete skull, including the lower jaws, and the first four neck vertebrae.
 The generic name refers to the Kariri people of the Araripe Plateau, while the specific name refers to Diana Prince, alter ego of the DC Comics superheroine Wonder Woman.